Go Red for Women Daily Digital Tip

 We at KX News believe in the importance of the American Heart Association’s Go Red For Women movement and how it helps fund cutting-edge research, conducts lifesaving public and professional educational programs and advocates for the protection of women’s heart health.

 Every day this week, we will post a short daily digital tip about heart health.
-Today, we show you How to Prevent Heart Disease.
+Today, we show you the Signs and Symptoms of a Heart Attack and Stroke.